No. 27 Squadron IAF

-No. 27 Squadron IAF (Flaming Arrows) is a Ground Attack and Close Air Support squadron of the Indian Air Force, operating from Gorakhpur AFS, under Central Air Command.
+No. 27 Squadron IAF nicknamed as Flaming Arrows is a Ground Attack and Close Air Support squadron of the Indian Air Force, operating from Gorakhpur AFS, under Central Air Command.

 History

 The squadron was raised at Adampur AFS on 15 February 1957, with de Havilland Vampires, as a Ground-Attack and Close Air Support unit.
 The Vampires were replaced by September, the next year, with Hunter Mk.56 aircraft, when it was moved to Ambala AFS.

 It had its first taste of war during the 1961 war in Goa, tasked to participate in Operation Vijay, strafing various ground targets and airfields.

 Indo-Pakistan War of 1965

 During the 1965 Indo-Pakistan War, the squadron operated from Halwara under the Western Air Command, carrying out Air Defence and Ground Attack missions over Punjab.

 On 7 September, at 0615 hours, five aircraft of the squadron participated in an attack on Chota Sargodha Air Base, in Pakistan.
 Then Flight Lt.
 D.N.
 Rathore destroyed at least two PAF F-86 Sabres parked in the airbase.
 The squadron flew Reconnaissance, Opportunity, and CAS missions in the Gujranwala sector, in the Sialkot-Lahore-Ferozpur axis and in the Khemkaran-Kasur Sector, destroying several enemy tanks and contributing to the "Graveyards of Pattons there".
 These actions were at a high cost though, the squadron lost five aircraft and two pilots.
 It earned 2 Vir Chakras, and 5 Mention-in-Despatches.